metin/ProAngularJS-Repo/README.md

 110-animation-caveats: Demonstrates that when working with animations you shouldn't mind the departure of old content, because during some time both views will be shown and that produces an unappealing effect.
 The example requires the backend-app to be running, which you can do by typing `mvn spring-boot:run`.

 111-touch-basics: Illustrates the basics of the ngTouch module.
 In particular, the example declares a handler for the swipe events.

+112-service-provide: Illustrates how to leverage the $provide.decorate() method to decorate the $log service so that AngularJS uses the service decorated by us to resolve dependencies.